-The jet engines of the Iberia Airlines DC-8 thundered in earsplitting crescendo as the big plane taxied toward where we huddled in the tall grass just off the end of the runway at Havana’s Jose Marti Airport.
-For months, my friend Jorge Perez Blanco and I had been planning to stow away in a wheel well on this flight, No. 904—Iberia’s once weekly, nonstop run from Havana to Madrid.
-Now, in the late afternoon of last June 3, our moment had come.
+The jet engines of the Iberia Airlines DC-8 thundered in an earsplitting crescendo as the big plane taxied toward where we huddled in the tall grass just off the end of the runway at Havana’s José Martí Airport.
+For months, my friend Jorge Pérez Blanco and I had been planning to stow away in a wheel well on this flight, No. 904, Iberia’s weekly nonstop run from Havana to Madrid.
+Now, in the late afternoon of June 3, 1969, our moment had come.

 We realized that we were pretty young to be taking such a big gamble; I was 17, Jorge 16.
-But we were both determined to escape from Cuba, and our plans had been carefully made.
-We knew that departing airliners taxied to the end of the 11,500-foot runway, stopped momentarily after turning around, then roared at full-throttle down the run way to take off.
+But we were both determined to escape from Cuba, and our plans had been made carefully.
+We knew that departing airliners taxied to the end of the 11,500-foot runway, stopped momentarily after turning around, and then roared at full throttle down the runway to take off.
 We wore rubber-soled shoes to aid us in crawling up the wheels and carried ropes to secure ourselves inside the wheel well.
 We had also stuffed cotton in our ears as protection against the shriek of the four jet engines.
-Now we lay sweating with fear as the massive craft swung into its about face, the jet blast flattening the grass all around us.
+Now we lay sweating with fear as the massive craft swung into its about-face, the jet blast flattening the grass all around us.
 “Let’s run!”
 I shouted to Jorge.

 As we became airborne, the huge double wheels, scorching hot from takeoff, began folding into the compartment.
 I tried to flatten myself against the overhead as they came closer and closer; then, in desperation, I pushed at them with my feet.
-But they pressed powerfully upward, squeezing me terrifyingly against the roof of the well.
+But they pressed powerfully upward, squeezing me against the roof of the well.
 Just when I felt that I would be crushed, the wheels locked in place and the bay doors beneath them closed, plunging me into darkness.
-So there I was, my five-foot-four-inch, 140 pound frame literally wedged in amid a spaghetti-like maze of conduits and machinery.
-I could not move enough to tie myself to anything, so I stuck my rope behind a pipe.
+So there I was, my five-foot-four, 140-pound frame literally wedged in amid a spaghetti-like maze of conduits and machinery.
+I could not move enough to tie myself to anything.

 Then, before I had time to catch my breath, the bay doors suddenly dropped open again and the wheels stretched out into their landing position.
-I held on for dear life, swinging over the abyss, wondering if I had been spotted, if even now the plane was turning back to hand me over to Castro’s police.
+I held on for dear life, swinging over the abyss, wondering whether I had been spotted, whether even now the plane was turning back to hand me over to Castro’s police.

-Up in the cockpit of Flight 904, Capt.
-Valentin Vara del Rey, 44, had settled into the routine of the overnight flight, which would last 8 hours and 20 minutes.
+Up in the cockpit of the DC-8, Captain Valentin Vara del Rey, 44, had settled into the routine of the overnight flight, which would last eight hours and 20 minutes.
 Takeoff had been normal, with the aircraft and its 147 passengers, plus a crew of ten, lifting off at 170 mph.
-But, right after lift-off, something unusual had happened.
-One of three red lights on the instrument panel had remained lighted, indicating improper retraction of the landing gear.
+But right after liftoff, something unusual had happened.
+A light on the instrument panel had remained on, indicating improper retraction of the landing gear.